Last updated on April 8, 2026

 Lotus Field is a beautifully designed card.
 A land that taps for 3 mana is rife for all kinds of shenanigans, as several combo decks in Pioneer and other formats prove.
 Sacrificing two lands for this one that taps for 3 keeps you on-pace with mana, but lets you perform so many clever plays.
 Getting lands into your graveyard is also easily exploitable.
 I just love all of this text, it’s amazing.

 Phyrexian Tower asks you to pay a real price for its mana advantage, but that price is often worth it.
-If your deck provides a steady source of sacrifice fodder, it gets a steady source of mana.
+If your deck provides a steady source of sacrifice fodder, this gives a steady source of mana.
 A sacrifice outlet that doesn’t use the stack can sneak triggers off cards like Blood Artist and Midnight Reaper through countermagic as well.

 The artifact lands from Mirrodin (and Darksteel’s Darksteel Citadel) propelled affinity decks to such heights they all received bans.
 Pauper decks still flex the power of these lands to cast Frogmite and Myr Enforcer for little to no mana.
 Outside of affinity, these are just great with cards that want you to have tons of artifacts, like Emry, Lurker of the Loch, Cyberdrive Awakener, or Urza's Saga.

 Cabal Coffers offers a slow but substantial boost to mana.
-You need three Swamps in play before this starts netting mana, but the mana advantage gets better and better with every land you play.
+You need minimum four swamps in play before this starts netting mana, but the mana advantage gets better and better with every land you play.
 Its power drops off sharply in multicolor decks, where it essentially becomes part of a 2-card combo with Urborg, Tomb of Yawgmoth.

 Rishadan Port is at its best alongside Aether Vial.
 Paying 2 mana to deny your opponent 1 is the kind of exchange that’s only useful when you’re far enough ahead on board to leverage the inconvenience of playing off-curve.
 Aether Vial decks, like Death & Taxes, put themselves far enough ahead to leverage that mana denial.

 Field of the Dead is at its best in slower formats.
 If you’re going fast, it’s rarely more than a tapped land.
 When you get to take your time, it’s an indomitable threat that dominates the game and wins all by itself.
-It takes very little effort to make this a game-ender, especially if you pair it with cards like Primeval Titan and Reshape the Earth.
+It takes very little effort to make this a game-ender, especially if you pair it with cards like Primeval Titan and Reshape the Earth, and it even got labeled as a Commander Game Changer.

 The Tabernacle at Pendrell Vale is devastating in the right deck.
 Your deck can’t care about creatures to leverage this, but many decks that want to flood the board with creatures fold as soon as this comes into play.
 They have to use all their mana to protect the board state they’ve built, putting them behind and you far ahead.

-As a control player, few cards frustrate me as much as Cavern of Souls.
-While only affecting a single creature type restricts Cavern, kindred decks can leverage this to ensure their threats get through countermagic, be they efficient merfolk, monstrous dinosaurs, or sneaky goblins.
+As a control player, few cards frustrate me as much as Cavern of Souls, one of the best typal support cards.
+While only affecting a single creature type restricts Cavern, typal decks can leverage this to ensure their threats get through countermagic, be they efficient merfolk, monstrous dinosaurs, or sneaky goblins.
 The fixing aspect helps enable multicolor lists, which human decks often leverage well.

 Nykthos, Shrine to Nyx asks you to make a critical deckbuilding restriction to one color, but the reward is a handsome sum of mana to cast an unreasonable number of spells with.
-Currently a cornerstone of Pioneer propping up a mono-green deck, any mono-colored deck that plays to the board can leverage Nykthos for an incredible mana advantage over their opponents.
+Occasionally a cornerstone of Pioneer propping up a mono-green deck, any mono-colored deck that plays with devotion in mind can leverage Nykthos for an incredible mana advantage over their opponents.

 Mishra's Workshop provides a powerful burst of mana for artifact decks.
 Deploying cards like Trinisphere or Thorn of Amethyst turn 1 can be game-winning, let alone playing The One Ring or Cityscape Leveler well ahead of schedule.

 Breaking a land can be as simple as allowing it to tap for 2 mana.
-Ancient Tomb is at its best in decks that thrive off fast mana.
-Stompy decks in Legacy use it to throw stax pieces like Blood Moon and Chalice of the Void into play early, but plenty of decks can make use of a land that puts them a turn ahead for playing it.
+One of the best lands in Commander, Ancient Tomb is at its best in decks that thrive off fast mana.
+Stompy decks in Legacy use it to throw stax pieces like Blood Moon and Chalice of the Void into play early, but plenty of decks can make use of a land that puts them a full turn ahead on mana.

 Drawing cards is one of the strongest game actions in Magic.
 Library of Alexandria provides free card draw, assuming you don’t mind playing a little off-curve to tap it each turn.
 The trick with Library is knowing when to play slowly to reap the card advantage and when to press your advantage by deploying all the spells you’ve drawn.